mkenzieanderson/Host_Hop/README.md

 ### Client Side
-From the terminal, navigate to the client directory.
+From the terminal, navigate to the client directory.\
+Run the following command to install all the dependencies inside the package.json file:
+* _npm i_

+\
+If there are issues with the installations, you can try the following command to resolve them:
+* _npm audit fix_

+\
+Finally, type the following command to start the app:
+* _npm start_